 The Alpine Soil Partnership (AlpSP)

-The Alpine Soil Partnership (AlpSP) joins forces of soil experts and the users of soil knowledge (authorities, practitioners, NGO’s, etc.) to introduce soil protection in land management practices better and promotes Alpine-wide cooperation on soil protection & soil ecosystem services management.
-AlpSP links experts on horizontal and vertical levels: Public authorities and soil experts have the opportunity to understand gaps & needs of soil conservation better to integrate solutions and created tools in their day-to-day work as a new standard.
-Fragmented soil knowledge will be linked and reconciled at the transnational level.
+The Alpine Soil Partnership (AlpSP) joins soil experts and the users of soil knowledge (authorities, practitioners, NGO’s, etc.) to better introduce soil protection in land management practices and promotes Alpine-wide cooperation on soil protection & soil ecosystem services management.

 - Soils are a relevant factor for a functioning ecosystem and perform essential services for us: Link to SES.